WhatSock/apex/README.md

 <!----><a name="changelog" tabindex="-1"></a>
 ## Change log:

+2022.2.16 (Diamond Age): Added the ability to use $A.updateDisabled() with no arguments to map all disabled elements on the page that include aria-disabled="true".

 2021.1.6 (Virtual Light): Added $A.nearestHeadingLevel() and DC.nearestHeadingLevel() as an ARIA support function that will return the level number of the nearest heading.
 View Help/ARIA Development/NearestHeadingLevel for support.